Immunizations for Adults

 AITC offers seasonal flu vaccine every year, starting in the late summer.
 Our flu vaccine express service will get you in and out quickly.

-For international travelers, AITC offers flu vaccine year-round.
-In the US and Europe, flu season occurs December through April.
+Note that in the US and Europe, flu season occurs December through April.
 But in the Southern Hemisphere, flu season occurs during their winter, from May though September.
 And in the tropics, there is no flu season … flu transmission occurs throughout the entire year.

-We carry all varieties of flu vaccine:
+We carry many varieties of flu vaccine:

-- Regular injection for persons age 3 years and up (trivalent / quadrivalent)
+- Regular injection for persons age 3 years and up

 - Preservative-free injection for young children ages 6-35 months and pregnant women